-We consent to the reference to our firm under the caption "Experts" in the pre-effective Amendment No. 1 to the Registration Statement (Form S-3, No. 333-101386) and related prospectus of Trex Company, Inc. for the registration of 353,779 shares of its common stock and to the incorporation by reference therein of our report dated February 8, 2002, with respect to the consolidated financial statements of Trex Company, Inc. included in its Annual Report (Form 10-K) for the year ended December 31, 2001, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related prospectus of Trex Company, Inc. for the registration of 353,779 shares of its common stock and to the incorporation by reference therein of our report dated February 8, 2002, with respect to the consolidated financial statements of Trex Company, Inc. included in its Annual Report (Form 10-K) for the year ended December 31, 2001, filed with the Securities and Exchange Commission.